 Understanding the barriers of hiring newcomer talent requires more than occasional ad hoc conversations.
-It calls for a strategic, intentional approach, grounded in direct employer insight.
+It calls for a strategic and intentional approach informed by direct input from employers.
 As talent shortages intensify across Canadian industries, the need for employers to share their perspectives has become increasingly clear.

 YEG Connect, an Edmonton Region Immigrant Employment Council (ERIEC) project and part of the national Immigrant Employment Councils of Canada (IECC) network, was created to amplify employers' voices.
-The initiative is grounded in the belief that employer insights are essential to shaping practical solutions to address hiring bottlenecks and to turn shared frustration into action.
-YEG Connect aims to use employer insights to provide the resources and advocacy needed to simplify the process of hiring newcomers and internationally trained professionals in the Edmonton region.
+The work is grounded in the belief that employer insights are essential to shaping practical solutions to address hiring bottlenecks and to turn shared frustration into action.
+YEG Connect works directly with employers to identify and develop the resources and advocacy needed to make hiring newcomers and internationally trained professionals easier in the Edmonton region.

-In September 2025, we began our process with the technology sector, which involved a series of intentional discussions with tech employers and stakeholders in the Edmonton area.
-Through two sector forums and a solutions council, employers shared their real hiring integration challenges, discussed the sector challenge clusters that have emerged, explored practical pathways to move ideas forward in practice, and provided feedback on proposed solutions.
+In September 2025, we began this work with the technology sector through a series of conversations with tech employers and stakeholders across the Edmonton region.
+Through two sector forums and a Solutions Council, employers identified real hiring and integration challenges, discussed the key issues emerging across the sector, explored practical ways to move ideas into action, and provided feedback on potential solutions.

-This first cycle also led to the development of YEG Quick Connects, which provides easy-to-read, research-based resources inspired by conversations with employers and built to assist them in moments of uncertainty during the hiring process.
+This first cycle also led to the development of YEG Quick Connects, which are easy-to-read, research-based resources inspired by employer conversations and designed to help reduce perceived risk and uncertainty as employers navigate workforce challenges.

 YEG Connect looks forward to collaborating with more employers and continuing to generate fresh insights and resources as we move into the next sector.
 We look forward to continue streamlining hiring, supporting employers, and creating inclusive pathways for newcomers, ultimately building a more diverse and resilient Canadian workforce.